thaibirding.com by Nick Upton

 The jeep track itself is easily missed as its entrance is quite overgrown: it is on the right immediately after the toilet block, just after the checkpoint - it is many years since anyone could get a jeep down here and it is more of a narrow forest trail these days which had overthrown trees across it at regular intervals making it more like an obstable course at points.
 However, it goes on for several kilometres giving deep access to the forest.

 The excellent forest here is regarded as a good site for Green and Purple Cochoas, although one should not be fooled into thinking that these are easy species to see though, particularly with many Purple Cochoa sightings from here being very unreliable considering the total lack of photographic evidence and almost no resident Thai birders having ever seen one down here!!!!
-Green Cochoa is best looked for from March to July and Purple Cochoa isn't often seen outside of April, both of these species are very scarce and shy.
+Green Cochoa is best looked for from March to July and Purple Cochoa isn't often seen outside of April; Green Cochoa is very scarce and shy, Purple Cochoa is mythical.

 Flocks of birds seem to always be a feature of this trail and the noisy Grey-cheeked Fulvetta often gives their presence away.
 This species is usually joined by Rufous-winged Fulvetta, Golden Babbler, Davison's Leaf Warbler and Grey-headed Canary Flycatcher but other birds such as White-bellied Erpornis, Clicking Shrike-babbler, Yellow-browed Tit, Hume's Treecreeper and Chestnut-crowned Warbler often join these bird waves too.